dennisnetchitailo/STA304P3/README.md

 ## Overview
 This repository contains code, data, and supplementary materials for the paper "Air raids on the UK: understanding the effect of time on casualties".
-In this anaylsis,
+This paper analyzes data on air raids conducted by Germany on Britain during WW2 to understand what variables, namely time, affected the incidence of casualties during air raid incidents.

 ## File Structure

 The repo is structured as: